 Can A Service Member Slow Down the Divorce?

-Under the SCA Act, a military member is allowed to delay the proceedings of a divorce or other claims (including child custody, property division, spousal support, and military division) if their duties do not allow them to participate or respond to the court.
+Under the SCA Act, a military service member is allowed to delay the proceedings of a divorce or other claims (including child custody, child support, property division, spousal support, and military division) if their duties do not allow them to participate or respond to the court.
 The initial stay is 90 days, but it can get extended, even if a divorce cannot be postponed forever.
-The intend is to proceed as soon as the duties of the military member do not interfere with the divorce process.
+The intend is to proceed as soon as the duties of the military service member do not interfere with the divorce process.
 To have the right to a “stay”, you need to make a written request.

 Should I Hire a Military Divorce Attorney?